UPPMAX/programming_formalisms_intro/doc/intro.md

 - set of computer programs and associated documentation and data.
 - This is in contrast to hardware, from which the system is built and which actually performs the work.
 - **User-written software: End-user development**
-  - Users create this software themselves and often overlook how important it may be to others.
+  - Users create this software themselves and _often overlook how important it may be to others_.
-  - Depending on how competently the user-written software has been integrated into default application packages, many users may not be aware of the distinction between the original packages, and what has been added by co-workers.

-### Some concepts
+### Some software concepts
 - program
 - script (directly interpreted at run time)
 - tool
 - model
+- application
 ---

 ```{admonition} Scripting vs programming